fikay/SalesEvaluation/README.md

  1. A terrform cloud account
     - Creating an Organization
         - Creating a workspace
-            -  Linking it to this GithHub Repository (This is done by choosing the version control Workflow).
+            -  Linking it to this GitHub Repository (This is done by choosing the version control Workflow).
- 2. Next I configured terrfaorm cloud for single sign on with Microsoft Entra ID.
+ 2. Next, I configured Terraform Cloud for single sign-on with Microsoft Entra ID.

  #### RoadBlocks
-    Azure playground in Pluralsight has restrictions in azure which prevents me fro mcreating a managaed identity and as result I could not link to terraform cloud.
+    Azure playground in Pluralsight has restrictions in azure which prevents me fro mcreating a managaed identity, and as resul,t I could not link to terraform cloud.
 So for now I will be performing most actions locally but these processes should still work in an actual azure environment.

 ### Local Development Steps
-1. Logged on to the playground using azure cli command **Az Login**.
+1. Logged on to the playground using the Azure CLI command **Az Login**.
 This prompts an interactive login.

-2. In the root of my application code, I created an Infra folder which I created my terrform main.tf file.
-For basic terraform commnands used: <br>
+2. In the root of my application code, I created an Infra folder where I created my Terraform main.tf file.
+For basic Terraform commands used: <br>
     - **terraform fmt** - For fromatting the code.
     - **terraform init** - For Initializing terraform.
 On running this, you should see a lock file and terraform folder.
     - **terraform plan** - For planning the infrastructure deployment.